 After about 200m trudge uphill, the red trail leads us right on the top.
 Really, the view is awesome.
 A viewshed from the top covers exactly a whole High Bieszczady Mts located in the south-easternmost part of Poland (Pic.
 45).

-Having this view a front of my eyes I could delight of the landscape and major elements of relief.
-The biggest phenomena of Bieszczady Mts is lack of forest from about 1100-1150m.a.s.l.
+Having this view a front of my eyes I could delight in the landscape and major elements of relief.
+The biggest phenomenon of Bieszczady Mts is lack of forest from about 1100-1150m.a.s.l.
 Extensive mountain crests rising above treeline display relief, that reflects large scale tectonic structures (Bąk, Haczewski, Kukulak, 2007).
 Before I start to describe major relief elements, which can be really easily seen from the Plishka hilltop I would like to answer quickly the question: Why the Bieszczady Mts doesn’t have forest on the top.

-This is a widely common problem arisen by many botanist and ecologist and refers to commonly known as the Carpathian disjunction of Norway spruce.
+This is a widely common problem arisen by many botanists and ecologists and refers to commonly known as the Carpathian disjunction of Norway spruce.
 It has been found, that Norway spruce is naturally absent in the Carpathians in Beskid Niski and Bieszczady Mts.
 It was explained by the lack of suitable climate conditions (Tjorkel, et al., 2007), where a key role plays hot and dry southerly winds.
 Another factor, with the historical background, is somewhat related to the first one.
 It says, that the spruce forest disappeared after Wallachians migration, who inching alongside the Carpathian ridge were making slash-and-burn agriculture.
-Afterwards, the spruce forest wasn’t able to recover.
+Afterward, the spruce forest wasn’t able to recover.

 Because of lack of forest on the mountain tops, these ridges look intriguing, comparing to mountains in another part of Polish Carpathians.

 Considering major elements of relief is worth to point a few pivot places (views).
-The most visible and streaking view towards west shows a huge tectonic zone, which is a Mid-Bieszczady Depression, continuing from Wetlina to Verkhovyna-Bystra village (Pic.
+The most visible and streaking view towards the west shows a huge tectonic zone, which is a Mid-Bieszczady Depression, continuing from Wetlina to Verkhovyna-Bystra village (Pic.
 46).

 In general, the relief of the Eastern Carpathians, where Bieszczady lies is structural.
 This relief is controlled mainly by the difference of the resistance rock series to weathering and erosion.
-The pattern of mountain crests consists of a long parallel ridges, linked with low passes (Bąk, Haczewski, Kukulak, 2007).
-From Plishka we can see a few extended mountain ridges in orientation from southeast to northwest, especially in case of Wetlińska and Caryńska Polonynas.
+The pattern of mountain crests consists of a long parallel ridge, linked with low passes (Bąk, Haczewski, Kukulak, 2007).
+From Plishka we can see a few extended mountain ridges in orientation from southeast to northwest, especially in the case of Wetlińska and Caryńska Polonynas.

 These ridges are dissected by deep gorge valleys, perpendicular to the main structural orientation.
 The nearest one is Wołosaty valley, which lies between Szeroki Wierch and Polonyna Caryńska range.
-Its presence is expressed in the general landscape, where Połonina Caryńska looks distinctively further than closer crest community (Pic.
+Its presence is expressed in the general landscape, where Połonina Caryńska looks distinctively further than the closer crest community (Pic.
 50).

 Other mountains look also interesting.
 For instance, Krzemień features a lot of ridge sandstone rocks with 8-10m size, that makes this mountain different from others (Pic.
 52).
 Moreover underneath there is a lot of small crags, parallel to each other.

-At the end, I would like to show other interesting images.
+In the end, I would like to show other interesting images.

-It was hard to spot Kinchyk Bukovski [Kińczyk Bukowski] 1251 m.a.s.l – the highest peak of western crest of Polonyna Bukovska and also the highest peak of the Uzhanian National Park.
+It was hard to spot Kinchyk Bukovski [Kińczyk Bukowski] 1251 m.a.s.l – the highest peak of the western crest of Polonyna Bukovska and also the highest peak of the Uzhanian National Park.
 The viewshed ends somewhere westwards (Pic.
 54).
 You can try to see it staying on a rock, which is risky because the escarpment has at least 30 meters.

-We were there on 1st May, so it was the spring time.
+We were there on 1st May, so it was the springtime.
 From the top, we could see how the vegetation is progressing on a different level of altitudes.
 Basically above 1000m.a.s.l. the beeches were still without leaves developed.
 Beneath this altitude it was slightly better, however bigger progress could be noticeable on the Ukrainian side of the forest (Pic.
 55).

 I can admit, that view on the Bukowska Pass [Przeł.
 Bukowska] was awesome.
 I remember, when I was there almost 12 years ago.
 Then I saw a boundary post from a few meters distance and Plishka peak beyond.
-Now it was exactly other way round!
+Now it was exactly another way round!

 We descended quickly to the pass underneath the hill.
-In the meantime the remote parts of Ukrainian Carpathians [Українські Карпати] were much better visible than before.
+In the meantime, the remote parts of Ukrainian Carpathians [Українські Карпати] were much better visible than before.

 We stopped for a while at the pass, to see the landscape of Verkhovyna-Bystra [Верховина-Быстрая] environs with mountains beyond.

 Verkhovyna-Bystra [Верховина-Быстрая] is nearly 4 times bigger than Lubnya.
-It counts over 820 inhabitants.
+It counts for over 820 inhabitants.
 Beyond the village we could see an eastern ridge of Polonyna Bukovska [Буковецька полонина], belonging to Eastern Bieszczady Mts [Схі́дні Беща́ди], which is separated by Uzhok Pass [Ужоцький перевал] from a western part with Kinchyk Bukovski [Kińczyk Bukowski] mountain.
 In the stretch of Polonyna Bukovska [Буковецька полонина], the highest peak of Bieszczady is situated.
-This is the Pikuj [Пікуй] (1406m.a.s.l), which is the rightmost, partially hidden summit with a pinacle on the top (Pic.
+This is the Pikuj [Пікуй] (1406m.a.s.l), which is the rightmost, partially hidden summit with a pinnacle on the top (Pic.
 63).
 Worth to mention is also a Starostyna [Старостина] summit (1229m.a.s.l.), located more or less in the middle and the Drogobytskyy Stone [Дрогобицький Камінь](1186m.a.s.l.) leftmost peak with small patches of mountain meadow on the top.

 Vis-a-vis a Pikuj peak, separated by deep Roztoka valley rises another prominent peak.
 This freestanding mountain is Ostra Hora Mt. [Гостра Гора] (1407m.a.s.l.) located exactly between Polonyna Runa [Рівна] and Pikuj [Пікуй] (Pic.
 67).

 We were returning exactly the same way, as we came on the top.
-We didn’t want to wander aimlessly between the shrubs and waste the precious time.
+We didn’t want to wander aimlessly between the shrubs and waste precious time.
 When we approached the forest covering the ridge connecting the Tower peak, I spot a couple of frontier hills, located in the western part of Polonyna Bukovska [Połonina Bukowska] (pic.
 68).
 There are visible Stinska and Rozsypaniec Stinski summits, not really prominent in the Kinchyk Bukovskyi [Kińczyk Bukowski] community, however very interesting in geomorphological and botanical point of view.

 We approached meadows above Lubnya village about 5pm GMT+3, so it was enough time to have some rest before another walking up to the border checkpoint.

-Meanwhile we could admire a resplendent panorama of Lubnya village [Лубня] from the south (Pic.
+Meanwhile, we could admire a resplendent panorama of Lubnya village [Лубня] from the south (Pic.
 71-73).

 Nowadays agriculture is rather confined to private necessities instead of massive deals.
 In Lubnya was running also a sawmill, however, due to lack of demand was also closed.

 When we left the red trail, it still was some time to spend.
 We decided to enter the shop for a while.
 As I said previously this is the min place in the village.
-This is a wide building, which holds both a shop and the restaurant.
+This is a wide building, which holds both a shop and a restaurant.
 The shop is very small, but you can find there all 🙂

 Time to go back definitely!
-It was around 5.30pm GMT+3, when we left this cosy shop.
+It was around 5.30pm GMT+3, when we left this cozy shop.
 We had to ascend 2,5km to the border point.
 Moreover, the weather started to get worse. we were wet on our way back.

 Climbing towards the pass we could still see the Tower [Вежа] summit, when turned our heads back.